KatrinaRosenberger/EasieRR/README.md

 Application Documentation

-The official documentation is hosted here: https://figshare.com/account/home#/projects/68831.
+The official documentation is hosted here: https://figshare.com/projects/EasieRR/68831.
-The documentation provides a user manual as well as tutorials and support.
+The documentation provides a user manual as well as example files and support.

 Bugs, requests, questions